gopro/labs/docs/control/notes/README.md

 ## HERO12 Black

+### 2.20.70 - March 28, 2024
+- Added Macro Support
+- Added $BITR=150 and *BITR=150 versions of oMBITR and !MBITR
+- Fixed LEVL, broken in the last release
+- Fixed protune setting incorrectly changing the color to Vibrant
+- Enhanced $EXPS=1 to work in all modes (timelapse and photo)
+- Enhanced $EXPS=1 to support shutter speeds longer than 1s

 ### 2.10.70 - Feb 8, 2024
 - Fixed ```x++``` and ```x--``` EV up and down controls (handy for scuba)
 - Enhancing processing speed for looping scripts about 10-15x faster.